pecknigel/learning-resources/tenets.md

 # Tenets of Software Engineering

-These are tenets that we share with students to guide and assist them on their way to becoming accomplished software engineers.
+These are tenets to guide and assist on your way to becoming an accomplished software engineer.

 ## It’s Not About How to Code